 After graduating from SMU Law School in 1992, Ms. Culpepper joined the Dallas County District Attorney's Office where she was a prosecutor in both the misdemeanor and felony trial sections from 1992 to 1995.
 While there, she handled cases ranging from misdemeanor theft and DWI cases to felony drug cases, Aggravated Robbery and Murder.
-High profile cases included Attempted Capital Murder, Mexican Mafia Murders, gang murders, etc. She received extensive trial experience in those years as she was in the courtroom almost every day of that tenure.
+She received extensive trial experience in those years as she was in the courtroom almost every day of that tenure.

 In December of 1995, Ms. Culpepper left the District Attorney's Office to go into private practice.
 While there, she practiced almost exclusively criminal law and became Board Certified in Criminal Law by the Texas Board of Legal Specialization in 1999.
 She became a partner at the Dallas firm of Milner and Finn, and, in 2004, she and former Judge Jim Pruitt created the law firm of Culpepper & Pruitt maintaining offices in both Dallas and Rockwall, Texas.

-Ms. Culpepper is the President of the Texas District and County Attorney’s Association and the Immediate Past Chair of the State Bar of Texas Criminal Justice Section, which serves the interests of judges, prosecutors, and defense lawyers across the State of Texas.
-She is also the Past Chair of the State Bar’s Professionalism Committee and on the Board of Directors for the Texas Bar College and the TDCAA Foundation.
-Culpepper is additionally honored to be a member of the William "Mac" Taylor American Inn of Court whose membership is restricted to law professors, judges, and lawyers who have distinguished themselves not only with their legal skills but with their high legal ethics and dedication to civility as well.
+Ms. Culpepper is a past President the Texas District and County Attorneys Association, the Texas delegate to the National District Attorneys Association, and has chaired both the State Bar of Texas Criminal Justice Section and the State Bar’s Professionalism Committee.
+She also currently serves on the Board of Directors for the Texas Bar College, the Texas Bar Foundation and the TDCAA Foundation and has been recently elected as a Section Representative to the State Bar of Texas Board of Directors.
+In Dallas, she served as the Chair of the Dallas Bar Association’s Criminal Justice Section and Criminal Law Section and also sat on the Board of Directors of the Dallas Young Lawyers Association (2002 Distinguished Service Award).
+Culpepper is honored to be a member of the William "Mac" Taylor American Inn of Court whose membership is restricted to law professors, judges, and lawyers who have distinguished themselves not only with their legal skills but with their high legal ethics and dedication to civility as well.

-In 2013, Culpepper was one of two statewide lawyers to receive the prestigious “Certificate of Merit” which is awarded by the State Bar of Texas Board of Directors and past presidents to recognize a Texas lawyer’s outstanding contributions to the legal profession, and, in 2017, the State Bar gave her the “Standing Ovation Award”.
+Last year, Culpepper was named the “2021 Texas Prosecutor of the Year” by the State Bar of Texas and TDCAA.
+That same year, she received a State Bar of Texas Presidential Resolution honoring her exceptional service to the legal profession and her community.
+She received the State Bar “Standing Ovation Award in 2017, and, in 2013, she was one of two statewide lawyers to receive the prestigious “Certificate of Merit” which is awarded by the State Bar of Texas Board of Directors and past presidents to recognize a Texas lawyer’s outstanding contributions to the legal profession.
 In recent years, she has also been honored as the recipient of the 2016 Soroptimist International Ruby Award, the 2017 Rockwall Police Department Chief’s Merit Award, the 2018 “Living Legend Award” from the “HELP Foundation” in Dallas, and the 2019 National Society of the Sons of the American Revolution Law Enforcement Commendation Medal.

 In 2001, Ms. Culpepper was selected to be a member of the Dallas Association of Young Lawyers Leadership Class where she was one of the founders of “The Freedom Run”.
 After the September 11th tragedy, members of this class founded The Freedom Run to benefit the American Red Cross and bring together the citizens of Dallas to show their support for the nation.
 The Freedom Run became the largest first year 5K running event in the history of Dallas and continues in its 20th year, benefiting the Dallas Police Department's Assist an Officer Foundation which aids police officers who are injured or killed in the line of duty.
 Ms. Culpepper was a co-chair of that event for several years.

-Locally, Ms. Culpepper has served on the Board of Directors for the Rockwall ISD Education Foundation, the Rockwall County Bar Association, the Rockwall Noon Rotary Club and Rockwall MusicFest; and she is a Life Founding Fellow and former Trustee of the DAYL Foundation.
+Locally, Culpepper has served on the Board of Directors for the Rockwall ISD Education Foundation, the Rockwall County Bar Association, the Rockwall Noon Rotary Club and Rockwall MusicFest; and she is a Life Founding Fellow and former Trustee of the DAYL Foundation.
 Ms. Culpepper is a member of the local Chambers of Commerce, the Rockwall Women’s League, the National Charity League, the Rockwall County Historical Foundation, the Rock Wall Chapter of the Daughters of the American Revolution, and the Rockwall County Friends of the Library.
-She, her husband, Rockwall Mayor Jim Pruitt, and their daughter are members of the First United Methodist Church of Rockwall.

 In addition to prosecuting felony and misdemeanor complaints, Our Office handles the prosecution of juvenile offenders, representing CPS / APS in matters before the court, acting as Civil Attorney for the County, finalizing the process for obtaining protective orders, mental health commitments, and advising law enforcement.